LordPhyre/Quasar-DSC/README.md

 - [ ] Custom Damage Vignette (need to know if damage)
 - [ ] Reload Warning (need to know ammo amount)
 - [ ] Auto Reload (need to know ammo amount)

-# Building Guide
-Do you want to build Quasar from source to test out the latest changes or make your own?
-If so, you can follow the steps below.

-- Extract the folder or use git clone then open command prompt inside the directory.
-- Type `npm i --save-dev electron` to install required dependencies.
-- To run the application, type `npm run start`
-- If you have applied code changes, you will need to restart the application by closing it and running it again.
-- If you have a feature request or bug fix, please test it out locally before starting a pull request.

-Good luck!

 #
 ### Detailed list of features: